technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

 # Exercise 5: Leveraging Azure AI Search for Personalized Recommendations

->**Introduction:**In this task, we will leverage Azure AI Search to power personalized recommendations for customers.
+>**Introduction:** In this task, we will leverage Azure AI Search to power personalized recommendations for customers.
 Azure AI Search allows us to index and analyze customer data, enabling us to recommend relevant loan products based on individual customer preferences and behaviors.
 We will integrate this search functionality with Contoso Bank’s existing systems to ensure seamless data flow and accurate recommendations.

 ### **Task 13 : Access and Explore the Chatapp.**

+In this task, we explore the chatapp

 1. Go back Azure Portal Home page.
 Search for `App Services and select it from drop down as shown in the below image.